a2stuff/prodos-drivers/clocks/README.md

 # ProDOS Clock Drivers

+Other than the Apple IIgs model, the Apple II did not ship with a real-time system clock.
+Many third party [Apple II system clocks](https://en.wikipedia.org/wiki/Apple_II_system_clocks) were produced in the 1980s, and many new system clocks are available, either as entirely new designs or recreations.

 The ProDOS operating system for the Apple II personal computer line natively supports the Thunderclock real-time clock card, but there is a protocol for custom clock drivers to be installed:

 * Check `MACHID` bit 0 to see if a clock is already active; abort if so.